muraliadithya/vdp/README.md

 1. The output of the solver will be written to `data/natscene_data/processed/test_puzzle.out`.

-## Running a GQA scenes puzzle.

-1. This requires access to the GQA dataset.

 ## Data

 The `data/` folder contains all data used by the tool-chain.
-This includes pretrained models, csv files, json configuration files, etc. The data directory can be downloaded from here and is subject to a fair use in research agreement (5.6 GB): `TODO:PROVIDE LINK`.
+This includes pretrained models, csv files, json configuration files, etc. The data directory can be downloaded here and is subject to a fair use in research agreement (5.6 GB): `TODO:PROVIDE LINK`.

 ## Communication